The door swung open to my right as the lukewarm water splashed over my hands in the sink.

 “Why do I do that?”
 I muttered to myself under my breath as I walked to the car.

-Exhaling deeply, I fastened my seatbelt as I thought about those words the woman exhaled.
+Exhaling deeply, I fastened my seatbelt as I thought about those words the woman exhaled; “Never be sorry.”

 All of the things that I was sorry for began marching through my mind.
 The list was long.

-Turning out of the parking lot, I turned down the radio so I could hear my own thoughts a little more closely.
+Coming out of the parking lot, I turned down the radio so I could hear my own thoughts a little more clearly.

 “What right does she have to tell me to never be sorry?”
 I asked the silence sitting next to me.